hjacobs/kube-web-view/docs/customization.rst

 * :ref:`external-links` can be added to link objects to monitoring tools, internal application registries, custom UIs, etc
 * the :ref:`customize-search` can be customized to search in CRDs, or to cover frequent search cases
 * setting :ref:`preferred-api-versions` allows forcing the use of specific/newer Kubernetes API versions
+* one of the :ref:`themes` can be selected as default, or you can create your own CSS theme
 * :ref:`html-templates` can be customized to match your branding, to add static links, and to inject custom JS/CSS
 * :ref:`static-assets` can be included to add images, JS, or CSS files